How to build a powerful Confluence AI agent in 2026

 Why a unified approach is more effective

-When you connect Confluence to a central hub like eesel AI, you get a much smarter and more capable system.
+When you connect Confluence to a central hub like eesel AI, you enhance your company's intelligence.

-The main difference is that it can connect to everything.
+The main advantage is the ability to connect to everything.
 You can link Confluence right alongside your helpdesk (like Zendesk or Freshdesk), other wikis (Google Docs or Notion), and your internal chat tools (Slack or Microsoft Teams).
-The AI learns from all of it, giving it the full picture it needs to answer questions correctly.
+The AI learns from all of it, providing a complete picture of your operations.

-It can also learn from your team’s past conversations by training on historical helpdesk tickets.
-This means it doesn’t just know what your official docs say; it understands the real problems your customers have, your brand’s tone of voice, and the solutions that have actually worked before.
+It can also learn from your team's past conversations by training on historical helpdesk tickets.
+This means it understands the real problems your customers have, your brand's tone of voice, and the solutions that have proven successful in the past.

-Getting started is also surprisingly straightforward.
-You can connect your apps and launch an AI agent in minutes on your own, without having to sit through a sales demo.
-It just plugs into the tools you already use.
+Getting started is straightforward.
+You can connect your apps and launch an AI agent quickly on your own.
+It just plugs into the tools you already use, making it an excellent addition to your Confluence setup.

 This image shows the variety of applications a Confluence AI agent like eesel AI can integrate with, creating a unified knowledge base.

 And before you set it live, you can test it out. eesel AI has a simulation mode that lets you run the agent on thousands of your past tickets.
-You can see exactly how it would have replied, which gives you a good idea of how it will perform and lets you tweak its responses using a simple prompt editor.
-No surprises.
+You can see exactly how it would have replied, which gives you a good idea of how it will perform and lets you fine-tune its responses using a simple prompt editor.

 A look at the testing and simulation feature, where you can see how the Confluence AI agent would have responded to past inquiries, ensuring its accuracy before going live.